igoramadas/expresser/README.md

 New Relic just leave `appName` and `licenseKey` settings empty.

 Please note that New Relic will NOT be enabled under localhost and .local hostnames.

+#### I have a problem!

+Can't find what you're looking for?
+Need help?
+Then post on the Issue Tracker: http://expresser.codeplex.com/workitem/list/basic